mrtztg/k8s-notes/README.md

       limits.memory: 10Gi
   ```

+  - If you see Deployment's desired Pods are not equal to ready ones, the resourcequotas and also resource requests to make sure there is enough reosurce for all pods

 ## Daemon Sets

 - Daemon sets is very similar to ReplicaSet, but it makes sure at exactly one replica of the Pod is deployed in all Nodes in the Cluster.
 Even if a Node been added after DaemonSet creation.
 Some usages of DaemonSet is monitoring or logging tools that we want to have in all Nodes.
 Even kube-proxy uses the same concept.